cglusky/docker-django-react/README.md

 ## Project Status

 Dec 2023
 Although I do not use Django or React these days, I know someone who does.
 Special thanks to @crhowell for helping me get this updated after three years of neglect.
 Seems like a few people have found it useful, so we will try to give it a little more love.
-Latest updates are house keeping and version bumps.
+Latest updates are mostly lessons learned, house keeping and version bumps.

 ## Basics